 - fFnction = something insubstantial, action, energy (yang)

-All parts of the body have a structure (a physical form), and a function (their activity) however, all is relative.
+however, all is relative.
 Even within the yang category of function, there are yin functions (i.e. storage, conservation) and yang functions, i.e. transformation, transportation, digestion, excretion.

 Within the yin category of form there are yin forms (“solid”) and yang forms (“hollow”)